-3 votesin our backlogs · AdminMichael A. Hawker (XAML Studio Developer) (Admin, Microsoft Garage) responded
+3 votesin our backlogs · AdminMichael A. Hawker (XAML Studio Developer) (Software Engineer, Microsoft Garage) responded

 Thanks for the suggestion James, I love the social sharing idea, as lowering that bar would be great to get more ideas and uses of the tool being shared.
 GitHub has been in my plan for a while, but I have a bigger plan around some of that work that got cut from V1.
 I’m thinking about all this though! :)

-32 votesunder consideration · AdminMichael A. Hawker (XAML Studio Developer) (Admin, Microsoft Garage) responded
+37 votesunder consideration · AdminMichael A. Hawker (XAML Studio Developer) (Software Engineer, Microsoft Garage) responded

 This is going to need some technical investigations, but theoretically and hopefully possible.
 Lots of requests coming in, so keep voting!